Silly-Bytes/c_2016/entry.md

 ![](gdb.png)

-Yeah sure, you can fill up you code with `printf` calls for debugging and pretty much get away with it, but
+Yeah sure, you can fill up you code with `printf` calls for debugging and pretty much get away with it, but knowing how to use a debugger is always a valuable skill.

+Some debugging sessions will be far more easy with [GDB](https://www.gnu.org/software/gdb/) than a bunch of `printf` lines all around, and some times it will not be the case.
+But for those cases it is, you'll be a happy programmer.

 ## Use a control version system